prayagnshah/Sound-Extraction/README.md

 1. Try to have your original audio files in subfolder of root directory and once you provide path of root folder then code will search for all the files in all subfolders as well as in root folder.

 2. Original files should be in the format `20220611T202300.wav` or `20220611T202300.flac`.
 Sample files in CSV should be in the format `20220611_202300.wav` or `20220611_202300.flac`.

+## Changelog

+1. All the version changes are mentioned in the [CHANGELOG.md](https://github.com/prayagnshah/Sound-Extraction/blob/main/CHANGELOG.md) file.